When Favian seeks to get what he deserves, Eliza is very happy to assist him…

 Hand in hand they had walked back into the castle and to his Father’s bedchamber.

 With a sense of urgency Florian sought out Eliza…

-The interior of the hovel was dark, lit by a single stumpy candle formed from tallow, and it took Favian a moment or two to acclimatize to the gloom.
+The interior of the hovel was dark, lit by a single stumpy candle formed from tallow and the dying embers of a spent fire, and it took Favian a moment or two to acclimatise to the gloom.
 The tallow smelt acrid and unpleasant and he sniffed in distain.
 A creak drew his attention and he made out the shape of a crumpled old woman sat fireside upon a wooden stool.
 She was wrapped in a thick woollen shawl over a dirty black skirt.
 Her feet were bare and coated in the grime of the forest floor.
 The cat was nowhere to be seen, despite having evaded his dagger and run through the door which had creaked open seconds before Favian had made his unceremonious entrance.
 A sudden movement and the fire sprang into life casting a low glow.
 A blackened pot hung on a hook above the grate.
 Burning embers added much needed illumination to the pitifully poor interior.
 It was almost threadbare apart from a rocking chair and a trestle table laden with jars of potions and bunches of dried herbs and flowers.
 The old woman broke into an unexpectedly raucous cackle and the cavern of her mouth gawped open exposing a few rotten teeth within her wizened maw.
 Her face was lined and wrinkled by the ravages of time and strands of straggly white hair covered her eyes.

 ‘What can I do for you good Sir Favian?’
 Her polite enquiry was laced with sarcasm.

 ‘Eliza sent me,’ he stated starkly, not questioning she knew who he was.

 ‘Oh.’
 There was no surprise in the voice that answered.